Rave: Drug use

 Much of the controversy, moral panic, and law enforcement attention directed at rave culture and its association with drug use may be due to reports of drug overdoses (particularly MDMA) at raves, concerts, and festivals.

 History by country

 Belgium

 The Belgian rave scene and sound have their roots in the late 1980s Belgian EBM and New Beat scenes.

-Originally created by DJs slowing down gay Hi-NRG 45rpm records to 33rpm to create a trance-dance groove, New Beat evolved into a native form of hardcore techno in the 1990s with the introduction of techno records played at their original speeds or even slightly accelerated.
+Originally created by DJs slowing down gay Hi-NRG 45 rpm records to 33 rpm to create a trance-dance groove, New Beat evolved into a native form of hardcore techno in the 1990s with the introduction of techno records played at their original speeds or even slightly accelerated.
 This brutal new hardcore style spread throughout the European rave circuit and penetrated the pop charts.

 The musical contribution of Brooklyn's DJ-producer Joey Beltram to R&S Records, run by Renaat Vandepapeliere, was instrumental in the development of iconic Belgian techno sounds and anthems.